Search For A Disorder

 Some deficit of cognitive function is usually present and a few patients have been described as mentally retarded.
 There is evidence of progressive neurological damage both centrally and peripherally.
 Developmental milestones are often achieved late and some individuals have been observed to regress during the first decade of life.
 The peripheral neuropathy includes both sensory and motor components.
 Sensory nerve action potentials may be lost in the first decade while early motor functions may regress during the same period.
 Several patients have had evidence of progressive cerebellar ataxia.

-No locus or mutation has been found in this rare condition.
+Compund heterozygous mutations in PNPLA6 (19p13.2), coding for neuropathy target esterase, have been found in several patients presumed to have this condition.
 Autosomal recessive inheritance has been proposed on the basis of a single family in which an affected brother and sister were born to first cousin parents.

 The relationship of this disorder to that found in two cousins, offspring of consanguineous matings, described as ‘cone-rod congenital amaurosis associated with congenital hypertrichosis: an autosomal recessive condition’ (204110 ) is unknown.
 They were described as having visual impairment from birth and profound photophobia.
 Fundus changes were minimal with a bull’s eye pattern of pigment changes in the macula described as indicative of a rod-cone congenital amaurosis.
 ERG responses were unrecordable.
 These individuals apparently did not have other somatic, psychomotor or neurologic deficits.